 The Palazzo Affair

-Idea of jumping into a pair of palazzos matching it with a not-so-heavy crop top will never disappoint you.
-How about carrying a ravishing set of jewelry and being Diwali ready?
+The idea of jumping into a pair of palazzos and matching it with a not-so-heavy crop top will never disappoint you.
+How about carrying a ravishing set of jewelry and being Diwali-ready?
 Making a messy bun will add the cream to the cake.

 The Shimmering Sharara

-Sharara has been the first choice of Begums during Mughal era.
+Sharara was the first choice of Begums during the Mughal era.
 It adds elegance to your beauty.
 Don’t forget to put on this beautiful piece of Sharara with the perfect smoky eyes and pull out the diva from you.

 The awesome Saree-Blazer